kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 );
 ```

-the entity and repository look like this:
+the view and repository look like this:

 ===! ":fontawesome-brands-java: `Java`"